m-Py/anticlust-code/2_Simulation_Study/README.md

 ---

-This directory contains simulation code and data accompanying the manuscript "Using anticlustering to partition a stimulus pool into equivalent parts" (Papenberg & Klau, 2019).
+This directory contains simulation code and data accompanying the manuscript "Using anticlustering to partition data sets into equivalent parts" (Papenberg & Klau, 2019).

 ## General information